-- VIII.
-Re-registration: Students returning for the upcoming school year will have open re-registration in January.
-Registration fee and graduation fee are due at time of re-registration.
-Students reenrolled after the initial re-registration period will have a payment of \$150.00 due. - IX.
-There is a \$30.00 payment for each returned check. - X. Withdrawal: There is a \$50.00 payment for a student voluntarily withdrawing or transferring from ACCHS.
+VIII.
+Re-registration: Students returning for the upcoming school year will have open re-registration from January thru March at a discounted rate.
+All families need to re-register before June 1st.
+Those who re-register first, will have the mostly likelihood of receiving their preferred electives.

+IX.
+Returned Checks: There is a \$30.00 payment for each returned check.

+X. Withdrawal: There is a \$50.00 payment for a student voluntarily withdrawing or transferring from Carroll High.
 This cost does not apply to involuntary administrative withdrawals.

+XI.
+New Student Referral Incentive Program: This program awards a referring Carroll High School family with a \$500 tuition credit for each new student that is referred, actually enrolls, and attends Carroll High School.
+More program details and procedures are explained in the reference form.